DataDog/integrations-core/rabbitmq/README.md

 #### Containerized

+You can take advantage of Datadog's [Docker container Autodiscovery][21], see the `auto_conf.yaml` example configuration for Rabbitmq-specific settings.

-For containerized environments, see the [Autodiscovery Integration Templates][9] for guidance on applying the parameters below.
+For container environments such as Kubernetes, see the [Autodiscovery Integration Templates][9] for guidance on applying the parameters below.

 ##### Metric collection